-3. The recreational season is May 1 - September 31.

-See Chapter 2 for detailed language of alternatives.
-Preferred indicated in bold.

-Alternative 2 and Alternative 3 would not slow the rate of harvest projected, but would only confine landings to the specified shortened time frames (Table 4.6.1.1).
-The implementation of a restrictive seasonal closure may prevent the ACL from being exceeded in 2028 and 2029 under Preferred Alternative 2 and Alternative 3, but the recreational ACLs are likely to be met in August or September for most years of the rebuilding period (Table 4.6.1.1).
+The highest harvest rates for scamp and yellowmouth grouper in both the commercial and recreational sectors occur in the early months of the fishing season, between May and August (Figures 4.5.1.1 and 4.5.1.2).
+The current spawning season closure for these two species, January 1 through April 30, would not be changed under any of the alternatives under this action.
+Preferred Alternative 1 (No Action) would provide for the longest fishing season, but the recreational ACL would still be met early (Table 4.6.1.1).
+The seasonal closures proposed under Alternative 2 and Alternative 3 would not slow the rate of harvest projected, but would only confine landings to the specified shortened time frames (Table 4.6.1.1).
+The implementation of a restrictive seasonal closure may prevent the ACL from being exceeded in 2028 and 2029 under Alternative 2 and Alternative 3, but the recreational ACLs are likely to be met in August or September for most years of the rebuilding period (Table 4.6.1.1).
 It is difficult to monitor recreational landings in-season because of the survey based generation of recreational landings estimates.
-Biological effects would not be expected to vary under Preferred Alternative 3, and Alternative 1 (No Action) as the predicted recreational fishing seasons under these alternatives are almost identical (Table 4.6.1.1).
-There is no inseason AM for the recreational sector, but, the length of the fishing season would be reduced in the following season under the current preferred post-season AM.
+Biological effects would not be expected to vary under Alternative 2, Alternative 3, and Preferred Alternative 1 (No Action) as the predicted recreational fishing seasons under these alternatives are almost identical (Table 4.6.1.1).
+There is no in-season AM for the recreational sector, but, the length of the fishing season would be reduced in the following season under the current preferred post-season AM.
 (Preferred Alternative 5 in Action 10)